Stars, on rookie Jason Robertson’s 2 goals, top Panthers 4-1

 Benn settled a Pavelski pass from behind the net off his right skate in front of the net to give the Stars a 3-0 lead at 9:03 of the first period.

-Barkov stuffed in his own rebound amid a scrum around the Dallas crease.
+Barkov stuffed in his own rebound amid a scrum around the Dallas crease for his 17th goal of the season, tying him for the team lead.
 Robertson answered 1:21 into the third period with an unassisted goal in transition through traffic that sailed past Bobrovsky’s glove.

 UP NEXT